mrlonmra/Readme/README.md

 • 🌱 I'm currently learning some fundamentals of computer vision, machine learning, cloud virtualization, among others;

-• 💬 Ask me about, Linux, VOIP, HTML, MYSQL, REACT, Node.js and Sport Shooting (the last one is serious);
+• 💬 Ask me about: PHP, Laravel, Html, CSS, Bootstrap, jQuery, Linux, VOIP, HTML, MYSQL, REACT, Node.js and Sport Shooting (the last one is serious);

 • 📫 Get in touch as soon as possible: mrlon.mra@gmail.com or preferably Telegram;